mohammedfajer/notes/docs/GAP5006 Game Dyanmics/tutorial-ue5/week1.md

 :::note

-Note: the camera and object's coordinate position may be in a different position, and may not be visible, depending on where you dragged the icon.
+**Note**: the camera and object's coordinate position may be in a different position, and may not be visible, depending on where you dragged the icon.

 :::